From the Stochastic Embedding Sufficiency Theorem to a Superspace Diffusion Framework: Derivation of the Gravitational Diffusion Coefficient

 \item \textbf{Dimensional Argument}: The unique combination of $\{\hbar, G, c\}$ with dimensions $[\sigma] = [X] \cdot T^{-1/2}$ is $X_{\mathrm{P}}/\sqrt{\tP}$, regardless of the field variable's dimensions.
 In Planck units, $\tilde{\sigma} = 1$.

-\item \textbf{Equivalence Principle Argument}: If gravity is geometry, then quantum gravity is quantum geometry.
-Metric fluctuations must exist, and their amplitude must be set by the constants of quantum gravity.
+\item \textbf{Equivalence Principle Argument}: If gravity is geometry, then diffusional gravity is stochastic geometry.
+Metric fluctuations must exist, and their amplitude must be set by the constants of gravitational diffusion.
 The structural and dimensional arguments then fix the result.

 \item \textbf{Observational Argument}: All known quantum gravitational effects (Hawking temperature $T_H \propto \hbar c^3/(GMk_B)$ \cite{Hawking1975}, Bekenstein entropy $S = A/(4\lP^2)$ \cite{Bekenstein1973}, holographic bound) involve $\lP$ as the fundamental scale, consistent with $\sigma = \lP/\sqrt{\tP}$ setting the characteristic fluctuation scale. \end{enumerate}